Introduction

 Recommended Code Editor: Visual Studio Code

 For this guide, we’ll focus on Visual Studio Code (VS Code).
-It’s free, open-source, and has excellent support for Terraform.
-But don’t worry if you prefer a different editor β the concepts we discuss can generally be applied to other editors too.
+It’s free, open-source, and has excellent support for Terraform through extensions.
+If you prefer a different editor, many of these concepts can be applied to other editors as well.

 Installing Visual Studio Code